contentauth/c2patool/README.md

    -nodes -x509 -keyout private.key -out certs.pem -sha256
 ```

-Note: You may have need to update your `openssl` version if the above command does not work.
+Note: You may need to update your `openssl` version if the above command does not work.
 You will likely need version 3.0 or later.
 You can check the version that is installed by typing `openssl version`.